 Transform your body in just 7 minutes.

-Here’s a disclaimer: new scientific discoveries are capable of uncovering new information that alters what we believe and thought was true; in fact, it happens all the time.
+New scientific discoveries are capable of uncovering new information that alters what we believe and thought was true; in fact, it happens all the time.
 The problem is we oftentimes trust what we want to believe rather than seek to prove if it’s true.
 That’s the issue with the recent release of the 7-minute workout.
 We’ve been misled by a catchy title that has some benefits but falls short on long-term promises.

 There’s no denying that exercise—in any dose—is good for your body.
-In fact, when I travel, I’m constantly settling for 10-15 minute workouts instead of my normal 30 to 60 minute session.
-And you can have a great workout in less than 10 minutes; and that approach can be part of a weekly routine.
+In fact, when I travel, I’m constantly settling for 10-15 minute workouts instead of my normal 30- to 60-minute session.
+And you can have a great workout in less than 10 minutes.

-But let’s not confuse the part from the whole: I did not build a healthy body by working out 7 minutes per day and only performing bodyweight exercises, which is the foundation of the program in question.
-And I’ll go on record saying that you’d be hard pressed to find anyone that has.
-After all, if it only took 7 minutes to get into great shape, don’t you think fat loss would be less of an issue?
+But don’t confuse the part from the whole: it is very difficult (and unlikely) to build a healthy body by working out 7 minutes per day and only performing bodyweight exercises, which is the foundation of the 7-minute workout.
+And I’ll go on record that you’d be hard pressed to find anyone that has.
+After all, if it only took 7 minutes to get into great shape, the struggle to lose fat would be less of an issue.

-Understand that research in the exercise field oftentimes falls within two categories: Studies that use prior research to validate concepts that are tested, or designs that test something new while building on previous research.
-The 7-minute workout is more of the former; it looked at the perceived benefits of a 7-minute workout, and deduced many benefits based on research that was already completed.
+Understand that research in the exercise field oftentimes falls within two categories: Studies that use prior research to validate prior concepts or designs that test something new while building on previous research.
+The 7-minute workout is more of the former; it looked at the perceived benefits of a 7-minute workout and deduced many benefits based on research that was already completed.

 That doesn’t make the research bad or inaccurate, if not for one small problem: The studies used to “prove” the concepts don’t mirror the workout that is being lauded as the 7-minute fix for your body.
 That’s like saying that because there’s research showing low carb diets help with weight loss that a diet with no carbs will guarantee that you will drop fat.
 It doesn’t work like that.
 As always, the devil is in the details.